Shahid Khaqan Abbasi: 1988–97

 New parliamentary elections were called for 3 February 1997, and Abbasi successfully retained his National Assembly seat as a candidate of the PML-N from Constituency NA-36 (Rawalpindi-I) for the fourth time.
 He defeated Pakistan Muslim League (J) candidate Babar Awan and independent candidate Javed Iqbal Satti by securing 65,194 votes.
 PML-N won a clear majority in the National Assembly for the first time.
 That same year, he was appointed as the chairman of Pakistan International Airlines (PIA) by Prime Minister Nawaz Sharif.
 During his two years in this office, he is credited with implementing long-term and comprehensive reforms and getting the airline out of debt.
 His tenure as the Chairman of PIA was terminated following the 1999 Pakistani coup d'état, during which then-Chief of Army Staff General Pervez Musharraf overthrew Sharif and his existing elected government.
-Abbasi's tenure as Member of the National Assembly was also terminated with the dissolution of the assembly.
+Abbasi's tenure as a Member of the National Assembly was also terminated with the dissolution of the assembly.
 Abbasi, along with Sharif, was named in the infamous plane hijacking case.
 Charges were levelled against him for denying the landing of Musharraf's PIA plane at Karachi's Jinnah International Airport on its way back from Sri Lanka on 12 October 1999, and he was held responsible for conspiring with Sharif to kill Musharraf.
 He was forced to provide a testimonial statement against Sharif for the hijacking case, but he refused to release the statement.
 He was also pressured by the Pakistan Army to switch allegiance from Sharif, but he refused.
 He remained in jail for two years before his acquittal by the court in 2001.
 By then, Sharif had gone into exile in Saudi Arabia.
 In a 2008 interview, Abbasi claimed that Musharraf himself took control of the plane in 1999.
 As chairman of PIA, he was accused of PKR11 million in corruption in the purchase of 200 computers for the airline, however he was acquitted of this in 2008.